gfteix/notes/README.md

-Welcome to my notes.
+Welcome to my notes! https://gfteix.github.io/notes/

+---

-How to run locally:
+How to run locally

 ```
 cd .quartz